 These oatmeal cream pies taste so nostalgic and are even better than the famous Little Debbie cream pies.
-Between the delicious cookie and sweet marshmallow frosting, every bite is perfection!
+Between the delicious oatmeal cookies and sweet marshmallow frosting, every bite of this copycat recipe is perfection!

 I love that these cookies are simple and delicious.
 It’s just a few simple steps and you can find the printable recipe below.

-To fill the oatmeal cream pies, frost the bottom of one cookie (similar to the picture below) and then place another cookie bottom on top.
+- Fill the oatmeal cream pies.
+Frost the bottom of one cookie (similar to the picture below) and then place another cookie bottom on top.
 Repeat until all oatmeal cream pies are sandwiched together.

-- Store oatmeal cream cookies in an airtight container at room temperature for 2-3 days.
+- To store: The cookies will stay fresh in an airtight container at room temperature for 2-3 days.
 If stored in the fridge, they will keep a little longer.
 Just make sure to let them sit out for a few minutes before enjoying.

-- To freeze, simply place in a freezer bag with a sheet of wax paper in between each layer.
+- To freeze: Place in a freezer bag with a sheet of wax paper in between each layer.
 When ready to enjoy, let sit out on the counter to thaw.

 - Soft Sugar Cookies

 - Ricotta Cheese Cookies